Minami Kizuki: Activities

-In February 2018,She was dispatched to the Philippines by the Japan Foundation’s Japanese partnership project.
+In February 2018, She was dispatched to the Philippines by the Japan Foundation’s Japanese partnership project.

-In May 2019,the best original & cover album was released to commemorate her 10th anniversary.
+In May 2019, the best original & cover album was released to commemorate her 10th anniversary.

 Musical

 Kizuki played Shiro mokuren or white magnolia, which protect the raccoon dog forest on musical Tanuki Goten（狸御殿, lit.
 "Raccoon Dog Palace"） in Shimbashi Embujo, Tokyo, during August 2016.
 It is directed by Amon Miyamoto and starring Onoe Matsuya and Miori Takimoto.
 The musical was aired on 2 January 2017 on NHK educational channel.

 Television fame

 She also appears on television and on radio and sings.

 On 29 July 2014, Kizuki first appeared on THEカラオケ★バトル (The Karaoke★Battle), a televised karaoke competition shown on TV Tokyo.
 The initial contest was made during various type of professional persons who are concerning to singing, and she got the highest score and won the competition.
 The second contest was a team event, with various teams of professional singers.
 Kizuki and her team Amami Ōshima with Kosuke Atari and Mina Ganaha, ultimately won the competition.
 She has become renowned for her pitch and singing technique, called Guin, a kind of kobushi, in which a single syllable of text is sung while moving between several different notes in succession (this technique being common to her native islands' Shima-uta singing).

 Since her premiere on The Karaoke★Battle in 2014, Kizuki has gone on to win ten competitions (most recently in June 2016), and has garnered the nickname 'The absolute Karaoke Queen'.

-Outside of karaoke, in 2014 she coveredthe ending themes to the Korean drama The King's Doctor in Japanese language, and in December 2014 provided Inoriuta – Toutoganasi, a ending song for the NHK World programme J-Melo, an English-language programme aimed at exploring Japanese music.
+Outside of karaoke, in 2014 she covered the ending themes to the Korean drama The King's Doctor in Japanese language, and in December 2014 provided Inoriuta – Toutoganasi, an ending song for the NHK World programme J-Melo, an English-language programme aimed at exploring Japanese music.

 On 21 January 2015, her first cover album Sakuranagashi (サクラナガシ, lit.
 "Rainy Season of Cherry Brossoms") was released, featuring many songs covered on The Karaoke★Battle.
 On 17 June 2015, her second cover album, Minamikaze (ミナミカゼ, lit.
 "Southern Wind") was released.

 She also won a championship on a Fuji Television program "The 5th Championship of Impersonators" on 11 December 2015, by imitating Ayumi Hamasaki, Superfly and Chitose Hajime during 28 professional impressionists and singers.